-In this article we look at one particular amendment to the Act, which comes into force on 17 June 2020 and has a direct impact on the ability of company shareholders to appoint a liquidator in specific circumstances.
+In this article we look at one particular amendment to the Act, which came into force on 1 September 2020 and has a direct impact on the ability of company shareholders to appoint a liquidator in specific circumstances.

 Generally speaking, there are two sets of circumstances in which the shareholders appoint liquidators of an insolvent company –

 • The company is insolvent, and the shareholders appoint a liquidator to wind the company up; or